Localized structures in two-field systems: exact solutions in the presence of Lorentz symmetry breaking and explicit connection with geometric constraints: Introduction

 \section{Introduction}

 Topological defects appear in systems whose vacuum manifold has multiple points or, mathematically speaking, where the homotopy group is nontrivial.
 These solutions acquire a structure relative to the scenario in which they are inserted, such as kinks, domain ribbons and domain walls for purely scalar field theories, vortices and monopoles for theories in which complex scalar fields are coupled to Abelian or non-Abelian gauge fields, respectively \cite{vi,ma,va,shnir}.
 These objects, endowed with an internal structure, appear in several areas of nonlinear science, particularly in field theory and cosmology \cite{vi,ma,va,shnir,Amen,dark}, and in condensed matter physics \cite{bi2,bi1,malomed}.
 Specifically, kinks are finite energy solutions of a real scalar field that interpolate between two distinct vacuum points, appearing in a two-dimensional spacetime \cite{ma}.
 When embedded in (3+1) spacetime they manifest as two-dimensional structures known as domain walls.
 Although kinks are among the simplest localized structures, they still yield significant results that can be used in applications in nonlinear science, in particular, in optical fibers and lattices, where the scalar field may be used to model the optical signal in the material, and also in Bose-Einstein condensates, where the scalar fields can describe the matter contents of the condensates.
 There are many works in these subjects, and here we suggest Refs. \cite{OF,BEC,Malo}, which offer a long and diverse list of theoretical and experimental investigations and references.
 Moreover, kinks are of direct importance in the study of magnetic structures in magnetic materials \cite{BOOKa,BOOK}.
 Since the scalar fields are agents that break the symmetry, they may be seen as order parameters, in a way similar to the spontaneous polarization which is investigated in ferroelectric materials.
 In this sense, the present study is also of interest in applications in ferroelectrics; see, for instance, Refs. \cite{Fe01,Fe02} and references therein.
+The point here is that ferroelectric materials may also engender negative capacitance, which is directly related to the double-well shape of the ferroelectric polarization–energy landscape, similar to the double-well potential present in the standard model for kinks in a relativistic scalar field theory.